nanees15/SWE/README.md

     * Driver shall be able to confirm or reject a ride after receiving a request

 * Requirements / Inputs:
-    * driver have to open the application and wait for a request.
+    * driver have to open the application and wait for a request. // driver mode
+    * select confirm button or reject button

 * Source:
     * Source is Driver.